HomeSite Map

 A third verse then follows, which is identical to the first two except for different lyrics.
 Then two instrumental sections are heard back-to-back, the second reaching a climactic point in the opening measures.
 The third verse is then repeated (unlike the Carl Perkins version which repeats the second verse), and we then hear the first verse again with some subtle differences.
 First of all, the first two measures are only four-beats long this time around, and second of all, Harrison imitates Carl Perkins' rising note on the word "tree."
 The song appears to conclude at the end of the twelfth measure but, as a special Beatles surprise, they reprise the ending guitar riff which extends the verse by two full measures.
 The result is a suitable ending to another fine Beatles album.

-Lennon's comfortable choice of acoustic guitar adds a suitable warmth to the mix, which would have sounded a bit more abrasive with his Rickenbacker.
+Lennon's comfortable choice of his Gibson J-160E acoustic guitar adds a suitable warmth to the mix, which would have sounded a bit more abrasive if he used his Rickenbacker.
 McCartney's walking bass drives the song along very nicely, as does Starr's cohesive drumming.
 Note the playful drum fill in the final extended measures, which depict the band as "having a ball" playing the song.

 American Releases